MiraculousNightingale/human-machine-interaction/README.md

 1. Clone the project
 2. Run `npm install` or `npm i`

-Additional:
+Additional (not required):
 -
-- Compiler used in the project — https://babeljs.io/
+- Compiler that may be used in the project — https://babeljs.io/
+- If using compiler, link .php files to dist/ folder instead of src/
 - https://www.npmjs.com/get-npm
 - use npm scripts to compile JS — `npm run scriptname`

 **Current npm scripts:**
 - `build` — compile all files in src to dist folder
 - `watch` — watch all files in src and build when changed

+Scripts line:

+  "scripts": {
+    "build": "babel src -d dist --presets=@babel/env",
+    "watch": "babel src --watch -d dist --presets=@babel/env" },